Offered On-Campus and Online

 The program is designed for students who have the equivalent of an undergraduate degree in network and computer security, computer science or systems, electrical engineering or a related field; however, students without a background in one of these areas may enter the program by completing appropriate pre-requisite coursework under the guidance of a faculty adviser.
 Students with appropriate professional experience in information technology may also be eligible for program admission.

 The program accommodates both full-time and part-time students.
-Full-time students can complete the program within an 18-month period.
+Full-time students can complete the program within an 18-month period, when starting in the fall semester.
 Part-time completion will vary based on total number of credits taken each term.
 A program of study will be developed with the program coordinator that responds to student needs and the department’s plan for course scheduling.

 The Cybersecurity: Network and Computer Security Department shares academic computing and network infrastructure with the Computer Science Department.
 Computing facilities are tailored to support our programs, both online and on-campus, and provide an open environment for student experimentation and exploration.
 Departmental servers support student web sites, central file storage, remote access, databases, software repositories, streaming video, and student project virtual machines.
 Our computing environment is managed by professional staff and student administrators.
 Students interested in the fields of network or systems administration and desiring an opportunity to hone their skills prior to graduation should stop by our workroom.